This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-There are different types of tuna to choose from, including albacore tuna, skipjack tuna, tuna belly, and even canned tuna if you’re in a rush to make this salad.
+Fresh tuna: There are different types of tuna to choose from, including albacore tuna, skipjack tuna, tuna belly, and even canned tuna if you’re in a rush to make this salad.
 I recommend using fresh tuna, though.
-Make sure you choose chunk light tuna.

-Instead of the dried cannellini beans, you can use canned beans if you want, and anything from great northern white beans, garbanzo beans, and kidney beans to black beans would work; each type of canned beans will add its flavour and character to the dish.
-This Italian bean salad is versatile!
+Cannellini beans: Instead of the dried cannellini beans, you can use canned beans if you want, and anything from great northern white beans, garbanzo beans, and kidney beans to black beans would work; each type of canned beans will add its flavor and character to the dish.

-You can even add more flavour with capers and olives.
-Change the peppery arugula for Belgian endive, radicchio di Treviso or baby spinach if you want.
-Cherry tomatoes could be added on top for a bit of colour.
+Arugula: Change the peppery arugula for Belgian endive, radicchio di Treviso or baby spinach if you prefer.

 Store: As you probably expect, this salad is best served as soon as you’ve made it, although you can cook the tuna up to 2 days in advance.